hackthegist/gatsby-js-developer-starter/README.md

 ![main page](./index.png)

-- ISSUE: In progress ti fix cdn issue of apollo-graphql
+- ISSUE: In progress to fix cdn issue of apollo-graphql